 A Startup lawyer in London can assist you with Identifying founders

-The first thing you are ought to focus on is who are those who can be qualified as founders?
+The first thing you ought to focus on is who can be qualified as founders?
 It can seem banal, but in most of the cases, almost everyone within your “dream” team will pretend to be a founder.
 Excitement, fair of excluding people, or merely underestimating of the situation is one of the reasons why you might end up including in the founder team much more people than it should be.

 The distinction is essential, though.
 Founder stocks often enjoy unique status as to options, investors, and other shareholders.
 So, you should pay due to consideration in limiting the granting of founder status to only those who are really bringing value to the company.
 For all the rest of your team, think about alternative incentives – for instance, stock option plans.

 Dividing equity among funders.
 Get Startup Legal advice London